johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 if the cookie store exceeds some predetermined upper bound (such as 3000 cookies).

+XXX: Finish these steps

-When the user agent removes excess cookies from the cookie store, the user agent MUST evict cookies in the following priority order:
+To **Remove Expired Cookies** from the cookie store, the user agent MUST evict cookies in the following priority order:

 1. Expired cookies.

+To **Remove Excess Cookies for a Domain** from the cookie store, the user agent MUST evict cookies in the following priority order:

-2. Cookies whose secure-only-flag is false, and which share a domain field with more than a predetermined number of other cookies.
+2. Cookies whose secure is false, and which share a domain field with more than a predetermined number of other cookies.

+To **Remove Global Excess Cookies** from the cookie store, the user agent MUST evict cookies in the following priority order:

 3. Cookies that share a domain field with more than a predetermined number of other cookies.